kunle123-ui/kunle/Smart-Contract.md

 **Build the latest build**

-Make sure you have the latest build in your environment, you will need that in order to access `eoscpp` and `eosc`, the tools that are necessary for you to get started.
+Make sure you have the latest build in your environment, you will need that in order to access `eoscpp` and `cleos`, the tools that are necessary for you to get started.
 Instructions on getting the latest built can be found in the [Environment](https://github.com/EOSIO/eos/wiki/Local-Environment) section.

 Once you have the latest eosio/eos code installed, make sure that ${CMAKE_INSTALL_PREFIX}/bin is in your path, or you will have to install it by running the following command.